 Just the Basics

-You won't find many spray paints specifically designed for concrete, but that's ok.
+You won't find many spray paints specifically designed for concrete, but that's okay.
 You can't go wrong if you use an acrylic latex paint rated for exterior work.
 On clean, bare concrete, the paint will soak into the pores to form a strong bond.
 Once your initial coat is done, you can spray on additional layers for coloring or accenting.
 You can also use spray paint for dry-brushing over the base coat.

 Another option for coloring concrete is an aerosol concrete stain.
 These water-based formulas are similar to conventional spray paint but offer more transparency to mimic the finished look of acid-stained concrete.
 This effect works best over plain concrete, but you can also apply spray stains over previously stained surfaces for additional color.

-Regular Paint Works, Too
+Regular Paint Works Too